-- (2) Specified injuries include: - a fracture, other than to fingers, thumbs and toes. - amputation of an arm, hand, finger, thumb, leg, foot or toe. - permanent loss of sight or reduction of sight. - crush injuries leading to internal organ damage. - serious burns (covering more than 10% of the body, or damaging the eyes, respiratory system or other vital organs). - scalpings (separation of skin from the head) which require hospital treatment. - unconsciousness caused by head injury or asphyxia. - any other injury arising from working in an enclosed space, which leads to hypothermia, heat-induced illness or requires resuscitation or admittance to hospital for more than 24 hours.
+- (2) Specified injuries include4: - fractures, other than to fingers, thumbs and toes. - amputation of an arm, hand, finger, thumb, leg, foot or toe. - any injury likely to lead to permanent loss of sight or reduction of sight in one or both eyes. - any crush injuries to the head or torso, causing damage to the brain or internal organs. - And burn injury (including scalding) which covers more than 10% of the body's total surface or cause significant damage damaging to the eyes, respiratory system or other vital organs. - Any degree of scalping (separation of skin from the head) which require hospital treatment. - Any loss of consciousness caused by head injury or asphyxia. - any other injury arising from working in an enclosed space, which leads to hypothermia or heat-induced illness or requires resuscitation or admittance to hospital for more than 24 hours.